 - they can be expensive

-Low dose CT scans are being looked as a possible screening test for lung cancer.
-Tests like this have risks.
+There is evidence that screening people based on their risk of lung cancer saves lives.
+But tests like this still have risks.
 The lungs are very sensitive to radiation and frequent scans might cause lung damage.

-Tests can also find lung changes that look like cancer and need to be checked by further tests, such as a biopsy.
+Tests can also find lung changes that look like cancer.
+This leads to further tests such as a biopsy.
 These further tests can also have risks.

 Researchers need to balance the benefits of a possible screening programme with the risk of overdiagnosis.